 The modern sport of hang gliding is normally associated with sunny California and equally sunny Australia.
-However, individuals with the right stuff in Britain and other countries were quick to copy the pioneers in the USA and Oz.
+However, individuals with the right stuff in Britain and other countries were quick to copy the pioneers in the USA and Australia.
 One early British hang glider manufacturer was Skyhook Sailwings, based in what had been a cotton mill in industrial Lancashire in the north of England.

 Skyhook chief engineer Len Gabriels started his aviation career in his teens during World War 2.
 He flew free flight model aircraft in his time off from working in an aircraft factory.
 “First they were powered by rubber band motors” he says, “but rubber was scarce during wartime so we used to strip old inner tubes in desperation.”

 Changing to tow-launched free-flight gliders, he found that thermals – pockets of rising air – sometimes carried them upwards.
 “If you were very lucky it would come out of the thermal without having drifted very far from the launch point.
 Usually however there was a breeze and the model would drift down wind which resulted in a cross country chase after it, sometimes for two or three miles.”

 Like a number of individuals who contributed to the technology of hang gliding, Len had little formal engineering education: “World War Two arrived just before I left school at fourteen.
 I had to go straight into work in an aircraft factory, therefore I didn’t have any academic qualifications.
 However, I don’t regret this at all.
 An engineering apprenticeship and four years night school three times each week helped of course.”

 Before hang gliders and powered ultralights, Len built his own miniature tape recorders, black-and-white televisions, aero diesel engines, and radio control units.